gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory4/US4 Implementation Documentation.md

     }
 ````

-This is the code that handles the copying of a schematic to the history:
+This is the code that handles the copying of a schematic to the history, as well as the corresponding messages that appear on screen:
 ````java
     /**
      * Copy the selected schematic and insert in the history